apache/horaedb-docs/docs/src/en/sdk/java.md

 }
 ```

-The second way is that user can use `TablePointsBuilder` to build multiple points.

-## Write Data Example
+Then, you can use `write` interface to write data:

 ```java
 final CompletableFuture<Result<WriteOk, Err>> wf = client.write(new WriteRequest(pointList));